-The perfect pair for a CoreXY system, linear guide rails, and bearings on the horizontal X and Y axes ensure smooth motion and reduced wear over time.
+The perfect pair for a CoreXY system, linear guide rails on the horizontal X and Y axes ensure smooth motion and reduced wear over time.
 Typically only seen on professional-grade printers, these are a welcome sight in the hobby 3D printing arena, signaling a move to higher quality builds at lower price points.

 The Sapphire Pro includes the ability to auto-level with a small removable sensor.
 A pressure-based system, the printer will probe the bed by tapping at multiple points to create a data grid, allowing the software to correct for inconsistencies.
 Similarly to some Delta printers where toolhead space and weight are at a premium, the sensor must be removed before printing.

 One of the other features that are new to see on hobby printers, a BMG dual gear extruder is mounted to the side of the Sapphire Pro.
 This system is based on popular BondTech extruders, with two gears gripping the filament, rather than a single gear and a bearing.
 Compared to other extruders, the BMG setup can better push filament through the Bowden tube, with much lower chances of jamming or stripping the filament thanks to the extra gripping power.

 Also included is a mechanical filament sensor, which can detect if the filament runs out or breaks, pausing the print.
 This means that you don’t need to keep as close an eye on your filament reels, especially for long prints.